mdsabbiralmamon/eco-essence/README.md

    - Implement authentication endpoints using Firebase.

 3. **Frontend Development:**
-   - Build the initial layout of the Home Page, including the Navbar and Footer.
+   - <strike>Build the initial layout of the Home Page</strike>, including the Navbar and Footer.
    - Create the product grid on the Products Page with mock data.
    - Implement basic search and filter functionality.